The Best Outdoor Gear You Can Buy, According to Lifelong Hikers

 Visine Tears Relief Lubricant Eye Drops

-To say 34-year-old Trevor Peschek is a fan of the Great Outdoors is an understatement.
+To say Trevor Peschek is a fan of the Great Outdoors is an understatement.
 As a lifelong hiker, he’s trekked, climbed, and ski-toured more than 100 summits over the past five years, with his longest day hike totaling 24 miles.
-As a data science lead for Wanderu, he knows many of tech advancements in the travel space, but his go-to hiking pick is classic: eye drops.
+After working in the travel industry for years, knows many of tech advancements in the travel space, but his go-to hiking pick is classic: eye drops.
 “Stuff can irritate your eyes on a hike — whether it be some dust that got kicked up, an allergy you were unaware of, or a friend with bad bug spray aim,” he said.
 “A small bottle of eye drops is hardly any weight and much better than trying to flush out your eyes with your valuable drinking water supply.”